DeathSSStar/Valuechecker_Challenge/README.md

 - To run the tests you can execute test.py file

-- Additional operators lists can be added in the folder /Data and they must be in .csv format
+- Additional operators lists can be added in the folder /Data and they must be in .csv format (without the header)